taylortempleton/CacheHierarchySimulator/README.md

+*** Work in progress as of 10/2/2023.
+ECD 11/1/2023 ***

-# Project #2: Cache Hierarchy Simulator
+# Cache Hierarchy Simulator

-## Summary
-My goal is to build understanding of fundamental cache hierarchy principles (replacement, inclusion, mapping, set-associativity) by completing a cache hierarchy simulator project I found online, from NCSU.
-I am not enrolled in this class (ECE521), but thought it was an excellent educational project.
+I am a Raleigh, NC based engineer with semiconductor fabrication experience reskilling for a technical role within a computer-hardware manufacturing or design company.

+Below is a small self-assigned project in support of that effort.
 All input is much appreciated.
 Thank you!

 Taylor Templeton
 taylor.templeton@gmail.com

-I am a Raleigh, NC based engineer with a semiconductor fabrication background reskilling for an entry-level design verification-related engineering role. ([Resume](https://github.com/taylortempleton/VerificationPractice_SimpleCPU/blob/main/Docs/2023_09_Sept_20_TaylorTempleton.pdf))
+## Project Summary

+Goal: Build understanding of basic cache hierarchy principles (replacement policies, inclusion, set-associativity, etc.).

+Output: Create simulator to estimate performance of various cache configurations, and compare against "6 basic cache optimizations" as specified by Hennessy and Patterson in "Computer Architecture : A Quantitative Approach".

+Tools: C/C++

+## 6 Basic Optimizations

+Taken from Hennessy and Patterson in "Computer Architecture : A Quantitative Approach", appendix B.
+1. Larger Block Size to Reduce Miss Rate
+2. Larger Caches to Reduce Miss Rate
+3. Higher Associativity to Reduce Miss Rate
+4. Multilevel Caches to Reduce Miss Penalty
+5. Giving Priority to Read Misses over Writes to Reduce Miss Penalty
+6. Avoiding Address Translation during Indexing of the Cache to Reduce Hit Time

 -----------------

-Instructions to run the cache hierarchy simulator:
+## Instructions

-1. Generate cd to appropariate path
+1. cd to appropriate path
    $ cd (filepath)
 3. Run 'make' to build the executable and its dependencies
    $  make
 4. Run the executable with the 8 required user inputs, as specified by the project spec:
-     * In order these inputs are ./executable blocksize L1cachesize L1set-associativity L2cachesize L2set-associativity ReplacementPolicy InclusionProperty MemoryAccessTraceFilename
+     * In order these inputs are:

+     *   ./executable blocksize L1cachesize L1set-associativity L2cachesize L2set-associativity ReplacementPolicy InclusionProperty MemoryAccessTraceFilename
    $  ./cache_sim 64 32768 1 0 0 0 0 GCC_short.t

 Current simulator output to terminal as of Sept 20 2023: